Asset Transfer

 Prepare Data to Update Records

-Gets updated valued from journal entries, and identifies which records to update.
-The status will show Not Required if no journal entry was created in the previous step.
+Gets updated values from journal entries and identifies records to update.
+The status shows Not Required if no journal was created in the previous step.

 Update Asset Records